jxnblk/mdx-deck/README.md

   <img src='docs/images/yellow.png' width='256' />
 </div>

-mdx-deck includes several built-in themes to change the look and feel of the presentation.
+MDX Deck includes several built-in themes to change the look and feel of the presentation.
 Export `theme` from your MDX file to enable a theme.

 ```mdx